Aggregation Editor

 Views are a great shortcut to accessing the data you need without having to run the same queries.

-Your view should appear in the Connection Tree, under the database where your collection is located, within a separate folder called Views.
+Your view opens as a new tab, next to the Aggregation Editor tab.
+The view is also shown in the Connection Tree, under the database where your collection is located, within a separate folder called Views.

 Explain the full pipeline